jorisvanlaar/Csharp-learning-path/README.md

 # My C# Learning Path
 <img src="https://user-images.githubusercontent.com/13821079/156200766-317247f2-9d8c-43c6-9f74-d7282c9c588e.png" width=10% height=10%>
 <p>
-  I've documented every element of the C# language that I've studied, which should provide insight into my current skill level.</br>
+  I've documented every element of the C# language that I've studied, which should provide insight into my current level of knowledge.</br>
   However this should not be considered as a final overview, as I want to continuously expand my knowledge in order to become a better developer.
 </p>
 <p>